A wreath shaped charcuterie board with candy and cookies and a large red bow made with string licorice.

 I got my hands on the wreath-shaped board from Target but you can also whip up a wreath-shaped board (aka Charcutewreath 😉 ) on a regular round board.
 In fact, Maegan at The Bakermama did just that in her beautiful Charcuterie Wreath board post!
 To make a dessert board like the one featured in this post, simply arrange your treats in a circle with the center empty, and that licorice bow will do its thing to give that wreath vibe!

-The Sweets
+The sweets

-a close up of the candies and cookies on a wooden wreath board for this Holiday Dessert Charcuterie Wreath Recipe post.
+A close up of the candies and cookies on a wooden wreath board for this Holiday Dessert Charcuterie Wreath Recipe post.

 • Go for Variety: Opt for a mix of smaller treats that will let your guests sample a little bit of everything.